Student, do you know your rights?

 Universities Act 41§, Degree regulations 32§, 51§, Jyväskylän yliopiston aiemmin hankitun osaamisen tunnustamisen (AHOT) periaatteet.

-You have a right to be sick, rest and get a sick leave.
-You are also entitled to apply for sick leave benefit and general housing allowance.
+You have a right to be sick, rest, and get sick leave.
+You are also entitled to apply for sick leave benefits and a general housing allowance.
 The lecturers have the responsibility to make the syllabi flexible enough, so that the students may take a day off when needed.

-Students who have paid the student union fee are entitled to use the services of the Finnish Student Health Service (FSHS).
+Degree students are entitled to use the services of the Finnish Student Health Service (FSHS).
 Both the FSHS and the municipal health service are bound by the same health care guarantee.
 This means that a student has the right to get an appointment within three months, even if their condition isn’t urgent.
+Exchange students in need of health services should turn to public or private health services.

 Students’ rights for social benefits and municipal health care vary depending on the status of the student.